janus-idp/backstage-plugins/CONTRIBUTING.md

 #### Pull Request message format

-Following these guidelines for Pull Request messages is **required** and will be enforced by the CI.
-This is a strong prerequisite for our [release automation](#releasing-changes).

 Each pull request consists of a **title** and a **body**

 The title has a special format that includes a **type**, a **scope** and a **subject**: